LukaJCB/ts-mls/CONTRIBUTING.md

 1. Create a feature branch from the main branch
 2. Make your changes following the guidelines above
-3. Run the complete verification process: `npm run verify`
+3. Run the complete verification process: `pnpm verify`
 4. Ensure all checks pass
 5. Submit a pull request with a clear description of your changes